nicholasballprinterlogic/meal_planner/GOOGLE_SHEETS_SETUP.md

-# Google Sheets Integration Setup Guide
+# Google Sheets OAuth2 Integration Setup Guide

-This guide will help you set up Google Sheets integration for your Meal Planner app, allowing you to store and sync your meal data with a Google Spreadsheet.
+This guide will help you set up Google Sheets OAuth2 integration for your Meal Planner app, allowing users to securely authenticate and sync their meal data with a Google Spreadsheet with full read/write access.

 ## Prerequisites